828 Naval Air Squadron: Malta and the Mediterranean

 828 and 821 Naval Air Squadrons attacked shipping in May 1943, and provided flare illumination for naval bombardments of Pantellaria.
 In July, from Hal Far on Malta, 828 squadron's Albacores (torpedo spotter reconnaissance) supported the Allied invasion of Sicily (Operation Husky).
-828 then moved to Monastir in Tunisia, where they disbanded in September 1943.
+828 then moved to Monastir, Tunisia, where they disbanded in September 1943.
 Together 828 and 830 squadrons had sunk 30 enemy ships and damaged another 50.